The Jade plant (Crassula ovata) is a deep green succulent plant, but it sometimes loses its green color, showing the need for fertilizers.

 Take 2 green tea bags and a bucket or gallon full of water to make green tea homemade fertilizer for the Jade plant.

-Hang tea bags in the water and tie the thread with the bucket's lid.
+Hang tea bags in the water and tie the thread to the bucket’s lid.

 This will help you to take tea bags out of the fertilizer.